strawp/strawp.github.io/wifi-rc/index.md

 The kids thought it was hilarious and chased it around and around the house as I drove it, listening on from upstairs.
 Then they started to go Robot Wars on it and started pitting it against their various other remote control toys.
 With a tiny front-facing field of view I stood no chance, getting blind sided at every turn.

-![Car-eye view of the dining room at 160x120](img/image-20250428135859723.png)
+![Car-eye view of the dining room at 160x120](img/image-20250428135859723.png) Car-eye view of the dining room at 160x120

 They then tested it out and have done pretty well driving it considering the lag and weird binary steering.
 It does leave black tyre marks on stuff when it crashes though 😬